luzalbaposse/luzalbaposse/README.md

 </div>

 ## 🤍 About Me
-I'm a Research Assistant in the Neuroscience Lab at Torcuato Di Tella University.
-Currently honing my skills in Data Science.
-Beyond my academic pursuits, I'm actively involved in blockchain research, particularly in the realm of zero-knowledge proofs and Ethereum, and I'm on a journey to learn more about developer relations.
+I'm a Research Assistant in the Neuroscience Lab at Torcuato Di Tella University, working with identifying toxicity in text channels.
+Beyond that, I'm involved in blockchain research, particularly in the realm of zero-knowledge proofs and Ethereum.
 <div align="center">

   <img src="https://media.giphy.com/media/WFZvB7VIXBgiz3oDXE/giphy.gif" alt="Lu's GIF" width="200" height="200">